 There is no more valuable service citizens can perform than to aid their community by serving as jurors.
 The principle that a person has a right to be judged by a jury of peers dates back to England in the Middle Ages and is guaranteed by our federal and state constitutions.
 By serving as a juror you are helping to preserve a fundamental right, to protect that right so it will be a safeguard for all persons, including yourself, should you someday ﬁnd your property, liberty, or life endangered.
 Give your service as a juror the same attention that you would like from a juror if you were a party involved in the trial.

 Serving on a jury is hard work.
 The hours are long and the pay is less than you would receive from an employer.
 There may be periods of waiting and you may become impatient.
 However, you should not allow such periods to overshadow the importance of your jury service.

 Thus, even though a full court day has been scheduled, many or all of the cases may be settled at the courthouse before trial and the jury may be kept waiting.
-These settlements are of benefit.
+These settlements are of beneﬁt to the parties.
 Many could not be achieved without the presence of the jury.